Coral Gables Senior High School

-Coral Gables Senior High School is a secondary school located at 450 Bird Road in Coral Gables, Florida.

-Coral Gables SHS opened its doors in 1950; its architectural design reflects a Spanish influence, with open courtyards adorned with water fountains.
-New buildings have been added to its 26 acre campus, most recently a three-story building.
+Coral Gables Senior High School is a secondary school located at 450 Bird Road in Coral Gables, Florida, United States.
+The school opened in 1950.
+Its architectural design reflects a Spanish influence.
+Open courtyards adorned with water fountains.
+New buildings, including a three-story building, have since been added to its 26 acre campus.

 Coral Gables SHS is accredited by the Southern Association of Colleges and Schools (SACS).
 The last review took place in the spring of 2006.
 The instructional faculty consists of 183 teachers.
 Eighty-two members of the faculty have a master's degree and six faculty members have earned a doctorate degree.
 Coral Gables High School was one of only twelve high schools in the nation to win the Siemens Foundation's Award for Advanced Placement.
 It ranks 221st in Newsweek's Top 1,000 U.S. Schools.

-Coral Gables SHS is served by the Miami Metroail at the Douglas Road Station.
+Coral Gables SHS is served by the Miami Metrorail at the Douglas Road Station.

 History

+20th century

 The school opened in 1950 for the education of white students only.
 High school students had been moved from the previous campus, Ponce de Leon High School.
+Leland C. Shepard Jr. graduated from Ponce de Leon and the school was involved in the free speech case Gillman v.
+Holmes County School District.
 The new Coral Gables High retained the school yearbook name, Caveleon, and the school mascot, "Cavaliers".
 Ponce de Leon High School became Ponce de Leon Junior High School.
 The building had a cost of $1,500,000.
 It had 63 classrooms, a bright color scheme, a mixed cafeteria and auditorium or cafetorium, a laundry room, and a then-modern type of public address system.